cferdinandi/adventure/content/rules.md

 ### Teamwork

 If an encounter requires the skills of two or more people working together, calculate the total number of dice rolled based on each participating player's skills and items.

-Then, subtract one die for each person.
+Then, subtract one die for each person beyond the first.
+Divide the dice among the players.

-You can let a single person roll, or divide the dice among multiple players and have them all roll at once.

 ### Higher difficulty encounters

 If players are easily completing challenges, or you have a lot of players, you may want to increase the difficulty of encounters beyond 6.

-If you do, add their highest and lower numbers together instead of using just the highest number.
+If you do, add the highest and lowest numbers together instead of using just the highest number.

+## A Few Extra Details

+### Creating worlds

+You can play *Adventure* entirely as a word-based RPG, and let your players use their imaginations.

+However, depending on the age and interests of your players, it might be more fun and interesting if you added a physical element to the game.
+You can create sets for each of your encounters by sketching simple maps in a notebook, building them with Lego blocks, or using toys that you already have.

+It can be a lot of fun to use action figures or paper cutouts for each of the characters, and let them move through physical environments as you play.

+### Duration and Complexity

+Games of *Adventure* can take as little as 30 minutes, or can last several hours.

+As the *Guide*, you have a lot of control over the length and complexity of each game.
+You can add more villains and bonus encounters, adjust difficulty levels for encounters up or down, and save the day with third-party characters you introduce to the game.

+You can also spread an adventure over several games, stopping after an encounter, and picking things back up another time.